 1. | Audit Scheduled |

 Initial status of any audit indicates all information needed to schedule the audit has been collected and provides basic audit scoping information such as Certificate Holder and Standard.
-CAB Program Admin must assign a Lead Auditor before advancing the audit to the next status.
-Notification: CH is notified that their audit has been scheduled.
-See ChainPoint Notifications documentation for more details. |
+CAB Program Admin must assign a Lead Auditor before advancing the audit to the next status. |

 CAB Program Admin |